zuiko21/minimOS/architecture.md

             ADC da_ptr         ; yes, compute actual location of address STA tmptr          ; store temporary pointer
-            LDA (tmptr)        ; this is the generic address to be converted ; generic data addresses may start at $4000 (up to 16K), while code relocation ; may use $8000 as base, limited to 32K... or just from zero.
+            LDA (tmptr)        ; this is the generic address to be converted ; generic data addresses may start at $4000 (up to 16K), while code relocation...
+; ...may just start from zero, as skipping the header will provide addresses over $100 ; data relocation could start from $8000 as well, but $4000 gives it a chance to work...
+; ...on an unaware 32K RAM system!
             EOR #$4000         ; *** assume generic addresses start @ $4000 and no more than 16k is used ***
             CLC
             ADC dynmem         ; the location of this driver's variables